davedash/davedash.github.com/_posts/2013-08-17-deploying-software-at-pinterest.markdown

 [2]: http://owencoutts.com/blog/2012/04/26/Code-Quality-and-Why-You-Care.html

-### Don't touch the code directly.
+### Don't touch the deployed code directly.

 Initially our deploy scripts lived in the same repository as the code we were deploying.
 This was painful.
 I would update the deploy scripts, do a deploy and lose my changes because part of the deploy meant doing some git operations on the repository I was working on.
 Most of what we needed to do was simple tagging, sometimes we needed to do compilation work.

 Even after we moved our tools to their own repository, we still did repository manipulations.
 This was gross.
 If someone wanted to deploy we could ruin